 It will, of course, take longer to recover from going under the knife than from getting injections.
 A forehead lift requires general anesthesia or intravenous sedation to produce a twilight state, and you might have to spend the night in the hospital.
 Possible side effects of plastic surgery include swelling, bruising and facial numbness.
 Incisions are typically covered by hair and should be inconspicuous when healed.

 Sending those frown lines packing is not necessarily an easy or pain-free process, but it can be done in a variety of ways.
-Check out the links on the next page for more in-depth information about your options.
+Check out the links below for more in-depth information about your options.